snu-dbs/prevision/README.md

 Before getting started, you need to install comparison systems.
 This is required since every later step depends on the systems.

+### MLlib (Spark)

+Download [Spark 3.3.2](https://archive.apache.org/dist/spark/spark-3.3.2/spark-3.3.2-bin-hadoop3.tgz) and un-compress it to the current directory.
+Please make sure that add the absolute path of `./spark-3.3.2-bin-hadoop3/bin/` to the `PATH` environmental variable.

 ### SystemDS

 Please install Java 11 before installing SystemDS because the system requires it.